tiloc/faiadashu/doc/sdc-capabilities.md

 Will be set to the current time.

 #### Narrative
 A narrative will be auto-generated.
-Its status will be `generated`, unless it is `empty`.
+Its status will be `generated`.
+Empty narratives will be omitted entirely.

+#### Subject
+A reference to the subject will be added if a subject with an `id` is present.
+The SDK can be requested to place the entire `Patient` into the `contained` section of the QuestionnaireResponse.

 #### Answers
 All detail from the questions in the questionnaire carries over into the Response.